Skip to main content

 3 Common Mistakes in Timber Use

-• Poor storage causing warping or cracking
+• Poor storage conditions causing frustrating warping, cupping, or end-grain cracking

-• Applying finishes incompatible with wood species
+• Applying finishes that are incompatible with the wood species, sometimes adding unexpected surface tension

-• Ignoring timber density and overloading support structures
+• Ignoring timber density and overloading support structures without even realizing it

 Timber Weight Calculator

-Calculate exact timber weight for any project
+Get an approximate timber weight for your project planning

 Enter dimensions and density to calculate weight